Klaus Josef Lutz

 Klaus Josef Lutz (born March 20, 1958) is a German lawyer and business manager.
 In 2008, he took over as chief executive officer and chairman of the board of BayWa and had since shaped the listed group with activities in the agricultural, building materials, and energy sectors.
 Previously, as managing director, he restructured, among others, Süddeutscher Verlag, which publishes the Süddeutsche Zeitung.
 Lutz is considered an expert on cooperatives.

 Life

-Luz was born and grew up in Munich, where he lives with his wife.
-After graduating from high school, he studied law at the Ludwig Maximilian University in Munich.
+Lutz was born and grew up in Munich, where he lives with his wife.
+After graduating from high school, he studied law at LMU Munich.
 In 1987, he was admitted to the bar.
 In 2013, Lutz was appointed honorary professor of cooperative business administration by the Technical University of Munich.

 Career

 Digital Equipment Corporation

 Lutz started his career as a lawyer at a Munich law firm.
 In 1989, he moved to the technology industry to join Digital Kienzle, then Germany's second-largest software company.
 The subsidiary of the U.S. Digital Equipment Corporation was in trouble.
 As managing director and labor director, Lutz oversaw the company's restructuring, which included job cuts.
 To mitigate the impact on the remaining employees, Lutz developed an employee company as an alternative to the traditional Auffanggesellschaft.

 Between 1996 and 2002, Lutz took on leading positions in various industries, such as managing director of the Burda printing plants and board member of i-center, a wholesaler for electrical appliances that had previously belonged to Siemens.
 As a member of the executive board of the mechanical engineering company Unaxis, he was also involved in a profound change in the company's traditional business.